-Residents with questions about the novel coronavirus (COVID-19) can call and speak to a public health nurse and, if needed, be connected with a provider who will then determine if a flu test and/or COVID-19 test is needed.
+Residents with questions about the novel coronavirus (COVID-19) or those experiencing symptoms consistent with COVID-19 can call and speak to a public health nurse.

 The North Carolina Division of Public Health also has a call line at 1-866-462-3821 to address general questions about novel coronavirus (COVID-19) from the public.
 See frequently asked questions here.

 In the event of an emergency, please call 9-1-1.

 Grocery and other retail stores that sell essential goods are not included in mandatory closures and continue to operate while maintaining guidance of social distancing and increased cleanliness.
 Food and supplies are available and many establishments are dedicating time to older adults and those with underlying health concerns to shop during quiet times to reduce risk.
 Residents are encouraged to support local business while adhering to guidance to reduce risk, such as using online services, purchasing gift cards and ordering take out or delivery.

 If you need help getting groceries or other essential goods, visit CoronaCommunity.org and request assistance.
 Volunteers can pick up and deliver purchases or donations for those at high risk of serious illness, or who have other challenges like transportation.